-4. Rise of modern humans
+4. The Rise of Modern Humans

-First of the immediate modern humans – the Homosapiens showed up in Africa about 100,000 years ago and they started to truly thrive only about 10,000 years ago.
-In between these two points in time, they had to go through a Herculean ordeal of surviving an adverse and inhospitable environment for thousands of years.
+The first modern humans, Homo sapiens, showed up in Africa about 100,000 years ago and they started to truly thrive only about 10,000 years ago.
+In between these two points in time, they went through a Herculean ordeal of survival in adverse and inhospitable environments for thousands of years.

-Unlike other contemporary megafauna, the humans were neither huge nor furry enough for natural insulation from cold, but they were able to use their inventiveness to cope against some of the harshest climate.
-They were able to bear the brunt of the lowest temperature from the last ice age, especially around 25,000 to 15,000 years ago, when the mercury dipped bone chilling low.
-They were fast learners – they built warm shelters from mammoth bones and used animal fur for protection against cold.
+Unlike other contemporary megafauna, humans were neither huge nor furry enough for natural insulation from the cold, but they were able to use their inventiveness to cope with some of the harshest climates.
+They were able to bear the brunt of the lowest temperatures from the last ice age around 25,000 to 15,000 years ago, when the mercury dipped bone-chillingly low.
+They were fast learners.
+They built warm shelters from mammoth bones and used animal fur for protection against the cold.

-3. Longest Ice Ages
+3. The Longest Ice Ages